 I hope you can now appreciate just how important your support partner is in the birth experience.
 And these are just some examples, there are many more ways they can support you.
 The key message I want you to take away from this post is that they are by no means a passive bystander, you can work as a team and the more that you do, the more enjoyable the experience can be for both of you.

-If you want to discover more ways your partner can play an active support role and learn all the birth process together in the comfort of your own home, why not explore our online Ultimate Prenatal Program?
+If you want to discover more ways your partner can play an active support role and learn all the birth process together in the comfort of your own home, why not explore our online Ultimate Online Childbirth Course?
 I would love to welcome you into our Birth Beat Tribe so that you and your partner can prepare for your best birth, together.

 P.S.
 Why not share this blog post your partner?
 It will give them lots of practical tips without you having to ask them and hopefully spark some conversations about what you would like to try.